ekirira22/Bank-of-Flatiron/README.md

   4. A user can sort transactions alphabetically by category or description.
   5. A user can delete a transaction which will remove it from the table

+## Algorithmic view
+  1. Have a .App component as the main component.
+It will have three child components.
+    a.
+TransactionsTable component that displays existing transcations in db.json using useEffects Hook
+    b.
+FormComponent that allows the user to add a new transcation to the table using useState, and persists the data to db.json
+    c.
+Have a SearchFilter component that filters data passed down as props from App and returns the filtered values
+  2. TransactionsTable component will have a Transaction component that will be a representation of the rows within the table

 ## API Data
 Click link below to see API Data
 [API LINK](https://docs.google.com/document/d/1EWN0qLfAWfgzO1N2P8H5WmrsTx0nMkhp3s-rXVESTNA/edit?usp=sharing)